bartbartelds/obsidian-writing/20240418 writing group.md

 "In a manner of speaking, Mr. Greene.
 It is yours to take.
 I invite you to collect it.
 You'll find it quite light."
 I frown, and reach for the artefact.
 It is cold to the touch.
 To my surprise it lifts off the desktop with ease.
 "That will be all, Mr. Greene."
-I manage a soft thank you, and leave the executor's office carrying my freshly bequithed
+I manage a soft thank you, and leave the executor's office carrying my freshly bequeathed prize before me like a votive offering.

+Once outside, I give the box a shake.
+A soft thump of something rattling against its insides makes my mind race.
+*No - not here.*
+I am unsure where the notion came from, but I decide to heed it, and drive home in silence with the box beside me, nestled in the passenger's seat.

+"What is it?
+Does it do anything?"
+"What's -in- it?
+Aren't you curious?"
+I've been pondering it the entire ride, and ever since I got home, the box has not left my mind.
+The kids must think it's Christmas Eve, and Santa has just walked in with a bounty of presents.